nadnone/polygon_renderer/README.md

 # Rust 3D polygons engine :) (for learning)

 1. Work with the Phong model shader
-2. Only with wavefront obj files
+2. Work only with wavefront obj files
 3. Don't use directly OpenGL, Vulkan or others 3D libraries
 ----------------------
 ## TODO :D